mithunprem/pacmansimulator/README.md

-# Toy Robot Simulator
+# Pacman Simulator

 ## About
-The application is a simulation of a toy robot moving on a square tabletop of dimensions 5 units x 5 units.
+The application is a simulation of a Pacman moving on a square tabletop of dimensions 5 units x 5 units.
-The robot is free to roam around the surface of the table, but is prevented from falling to destruction.
-Any movement that would result in the robot falling from the table will be prevented, however further valid movement commands can still be executed.
+The Pacman is free to roam around the surface of the table, but is prevented from falling to destruction.
+Any movement that would result in the Pacman falling from the table will be prevented, however further valid movement commands can still be executed.

 ### Steps to use
 User can enter the commands in the input text field and hit the 'Execute Command' button to execute the command.

 Following are the valid commands that can be used in the application.
-`PLACE X,Y,DIRECTION` - To place the robot on the table at the position (X,Y) facing the DIRECTION specified.
+`PLACE X,Y,DIRECTION` - To place the Pacman on the table at the position (X,Y) facing the DIRECTION specified.
-`MOVE` - To move the robot by one step in the direction it is currently facing.
+`MOVE` - To move the Pacman by one step in the direction it is currently facing.
-`LEFT` - To rotate the robot backward by 90 degress without changing it's position.
+`LEFT` - To rotate the Pacman backward by 90 degress without changing it's position.
-`RIGHT` - To rotate the robot forward by 90 degress without changing it's position.
+`RIGHT` - To rotate the Pacman forward by 90 degress without changing it's position.
-`REPORT` - To get the current X,Y and DIRECTION of the robot.
+`REPORT` - To get the current X,Y and DIRECTION of the Pacman.
-`RESET` - To reset the robot's position and take it off the table.
+`RESET` - To reset the Pacman's position and take it off the table.

 Successfully executed commands will be displayed in a list on the screen.
-When the user issues a REPORT command, the current position of the robot will be displayed above the commands list.
+When the user issues a REPORT command, the current position of the Pacman will be displayed above the commands list.

 ### Notes :
 - The origin (0,0) is be considered to be the SOUTH WEST most corner.
-- The first valid command to the robot is a PLACE command, after that, any sequence of commands can be issued, in any order, including another PLACE command.
+- The first valid command to the Pacman is a PLACE command, after that, any sequence of commands can be issued, in any order, including another PLACE command.
 The application will discard all commands in the sequence until a valid PLACE command has been executed.
-- A robot that is not on the table will ignore the MOVE, LEFT, RIGHT, REPORT and RESET commands.
+- A Pacman that is not on the table will ignore the MOVE, LEFT, RIGHT, REPORT and RESET commands.

 ### Validations in UI
 - Invalid or unrecognised commands will not be executed.
 The input field will show a warning border and the execute button will be disabled till the user edit the command.